kishorrit/MLF/Chapter 8.md

 Much progress in deep learning has been driven by the use of graphics processing units (GPUs).
 GPUs enable highly parallel computing at the expense of operation frequency.
 Recently, multiple manufacturers started working on specialized deep learning hardware.
 Most of the times GPUs are a good choice for deep learning models or other parallelizable algorithms such as XGboost gradient boosted trees.
 However, not all applications benefit equally.
 In natural language processing for instance, batch sizes often need to be small, so the parellization of operations does not work as well since not that many samples are processed at the same time.
 Additionally, some words appear much more often than others, giving large benefits to caching frequent words.
 Thus, many NLP tasks run faster on CPU than GPU.
 If you can work with large batches however, a GPU or even specialized hardware is preferable.

 ## Make use of distributed training with TF Estimators
 Keras is not only a standalone library that can use TensorFlow, it is also an integrated part of TensorFlow.
 TensorFlow features multiple high level APIs to create and train models.
-As of in version 1.8, the estimators API features distributed training on multiple machines with multiple GPUs, while the Keras API does not feature them yet.
-Estimators can also easily be trained on the TensorFlow `Dataset` API, which allows for parallel loading and prepocessing of datasets.
+As of in version 1.8, the estimators API features distributed training on multiple machines, while the Keras API does not feature them yet.
+Estimators also have a number of other speed up tricks, so they are usually faster than Keras models.

 You can find information on how to set up your cluster for distributed TensorFlow here: https://www.tensorflow.org/deploy/distributed